Fvrneto/Active-Gaming---TechLabs-2022/README.md

 2.	**Test versions**

     The folder contains preliminary versions, tests of model training and opening images.
-The older versions have kept in the repository to look back at the process    throughout the project phase.
+The older versions have kept in the repository to look back at the process    throughout the project phase. *Note: as the files have been shifted into a different folder, they might not run without adjustments to the file paths anymore*

 3.	**Trained models**